gbgabiola/100DaysOfCode/r2-log.md

 - [Sample App](http://www.example.com)
 -->

+## Day 04: July 04, Thursday
+**Today's Progress**: Started with the basic layout, meta tags, search engine related tags for ranking the site.

 ## Day 03: July 03, Wednesday
 **Today's Progress**: Review how the Web works, roles of web technologies and be able to explain it to others.